leolanese/Functional-Programming-buzzwords/README.md

 #### Declarative:
-FP is a Declarative Paradigm software development style, like other: IP or OOP, that's **keeps 'functions' and 'data' separate**.
+FP is a Declarative Paradigm software development style, like other: Imperative Programming or Object-Oriented Programming, that's **keeps 'functions' and 'data' separate**.
 No 2-way data binding allowed.